mistsys/mist-vble-android-sdk/README.md

 ## Release Notes:
 **New:**
-* Support to enroll Org on Google Cloud Environment, in addition to AWS.
+* Support to enroll Org on AWS East.

-**Improvements:**
-* Enhancements in SDK to improve the location and direction accuracy based on-device sensor data.
 * Minor bug fixes.